Benchmarking Usability and Performance of Multicore Languages: Conclusions

 \section{Conclusions}

 We presented an experiment comparing four popular approaches to parallel programming, providing two main contributions.
-First, we defined a methodology for comparing multicore languages, involving review by notable experts.
+First, we defined a methodology for comparing multicore languages, involving reference implementations of benchmark programs, obtained through review by notable experts.
 We found that this methodology provides robust results as it ensures consistently high-quality program artifacts.
-It also enables studying the process of parallel program development and quantifying the influence of expert knowledge.
 Second, applying the experiment to Chapel, Cilk, Go, and TBB provided a detailed comparative study of usability and performance.
 The discussion of the differences of the languages was supported both by statistical tests and a rating function that quantifies these differences.
 This provided an unambiguous characterization of the approaches that can help developers choose among them.

-Our methodology can serve as a template for further comparisons, and we plan to apply it to more languages in the future.
+Our methodology can serve as a template for further comparisons, and we plan to apply it to more languages in the future, e.g.\ to include widely used approaches such as OpenMP and MPI.
 The example of Go showed that there is also a need for benchmarks to evaluate languages with respect to more general concurrency patterns.
 Defining such a set of benchmarks is another interesting direction of future work.